pattmehta/SerializedNavPath/README.md

 First recording shows navigation b/w views, and write logs (for file `MainNavPath.json`).
 Most importantly, it shows the `navPath.count` and `navPath.routes` properties in the view.
 At the end it shows that `pathBinding` is read-only, and calls `navPath.erase` for demo purposes only.
-Second recording shows the persistence of navigation path between app launches — as a feature of the `SerializedNavPath` package.
+Second recording shows the persistence of navigation path b/w app launches — as a feature of the `SerializedNavPath` package.

 <img src="./readme_img/example_2.gif" width="300" alt="second example" />